does-my-child-need-to-take-probiotic-photo

 Does My Child Need to Take Multivitamins?

-If you have a toddler who has a meltdown at the thought of eating more than two bites of something green, you know that getting children to eat a well-balanced diet isn’t easy.
-Whether to start giving your child vitamins is a question many parents have, as well as at what age they should start?
-Which brand to choose?
-What should be in multivitamins?
-However, for most healthy children, vitamins are unnecessary.
+If your toddler has a meltdown at the thought of eating more than two bites of something green, you’re not alone.
+Getting children to eat a well-balanced diet isn’t always easy.
+This leads many parents to wonder: Should I start giving my child vitamins?
+At what age?
+Which brand?
+What should I look for in a multivitamin?

-According to the American Academy of Pediatrics, children receiving a normal, well-rounded diet do not need vitamin supplements at all.
-Still, it can be difficult to know how many vitamins your child is getting each week.
-A toddler’s plate after dinner is finished may look like a crime scene.
+According to the American Academy of Pediatrics, children who eat a normal, well-rounded diet typically do not need vitamin supplements.
+But we all know that reality can look very different.
+After dinner, your toddler’s plate may resemble a crime scene.
 Did they actually consume any of that broccoli, or did it just get pushed around?

 REASONS TO GIVE YOUR CHILD A MULTIVITAMIN

-When parents aren’t sure their children are getting the proper nutrients to achieve good health, their first route will immediately jump to a multivitamin.
-In my Peaceful Mealtimes online course, I teach parents how to analyze their child’s diet, they often find their “picky eater” is actually getting more variety than they initially thought.
-But under certain circumstances, some children don’t eat a normal, well-balanced diet, and may need to supplement with vitamins or minerals, such as those who:
+It’s common for parents to worry about whether their child is getting enough nutrients to achieve good health, their first route will immediately jump to a multivitamin.
+In my Peaceful Mealtimes online course, I teach parents how to evaluate their child’s diet, and many are surprised to find their “picky eater” is actually getting more variety than they initially thought.
+However, some children may benefits from supplementation under certain circumstances, especially if they:

-• are extreme picky eater and struggle to eat a variety diet
+• are extremely picky and struggle to eat a variety diet

 • follow a vegetarian or vegan diet

-• have a medical or digestive condition that affects the absorption of or increases the need for nutrients, such as celiac disease, cystic fibrosis, inflammatory bowel disease (IBD) or cancer
+• have medical or digestive conditions that impair nutrient absorption, such as celiac disease, cystic fibrosis, inflammatory bowel disease (IBD) or cancer

-If your picky eater has a poor appetite or has been omitting whole food groups for a long period of time, you will likely need to temporarily support them with a multivitamin as picky eater may experience with low intake of zinc and iron.
+If your picky eater has a poor appetite or has been omitting entire food groups for a prolonged period, you will likely need to temporarily support them with a multivitamin.
+Picky eaters are often at risk of low intake of nutrients such as zinc and iron.

-Children who follow vegetarian or vegan diets may need to take specific supplement (ex: vitamin B12 – found in animal foods).
-Another example, if a child who doesn’t consume seafood, I may recommend supplementation with Omega-3 fatty acids (DHA & EPA).
-For a child who is allergic dairy or does not consume dairy products, I’d recommend vitamin D and calcium.
+Children who follow vegetarian or vegan diets may require specific supplement (e.g., vitamin B12, which is found only in animal foods).
+Similarly, for children who don’t consume seafood, I often recommend supplementation with Omega-3 fatty acids (DHA and EPA).
+If a child is allergic to dairy or does not consume dairy products, I would typically recommend vitamin D and calcium supplements.

-If your child is experiencing declining or stagnant growth on their growth curve, it could mean that they’re not absorbing nutrients (medical or digestive problems) or their appetite is low due to a mineral deficiency (ex: iron deficiency anemia).
+If your child is experiencing declining or stagnant growth on their growth curve, it may indicate that they are not properly absorbing nutrients, possibly due to medical or digestive problems, or that their appetite is low due to a nutrient deficiency (e.g., iron deficiency anemia).

-Children who have inflammatory bowel disease or celiac disease might have difficulty absorbing several minerals and vitamins like vitamin D, calcium, iron and zinc.
-It is because the diseases cause damage to the areas of the gut which absorb micro-nutrients.
-Additionally, kids with cystic fibrosis have trouble absorbing fat and may not absorb fat-soluble vitamins – A, D, E, and K. Children who take certain medications that interfere with intake may need a supplement.
+Children with inflammatory bowel disease or celiac disease may have difficulty absorbing several vitamins and minerals, including vitamin D, calcium, iron and zinc.
+These conditions can damage parts of the gut responsible for nutrient absorption.
+Additionally, children with cystic fibrosis may struggle to absorb fat and, as a result, may not absorb fat-soluble vitamins (A, D, E, and K).
+Children taking certain medications that interfere with nutrient absorption may also need supplement.

-Giving a multivitamin with various vitamins and minerals that aren’t actually targeted at what your child needs based on what is lacking in their intake is like shooting in the dark.
-You’re unlikely to actually see good results!
-Instead, work with dietitian to analyze your child’s diet, and help you find targeted supplements that might help.
+Giving a multivitamin that includes a wide range of vitamins and minerals without targeting your child’s specific needs is like shooting in the dark.
+You’re unlikely to see good results!
+Instead, work with a dietitian to analyze your child’s diet and identify any specific nutrient gaps.
+Targeted supplementation based on individual needs is far more effective.

 THE RISK OF TAKING TOO MUCH SUPPLEMENT